von/Contexts.spoon/markdown/Contexts.md

 A context is based on a hs.layout configuration of a set of applications and windows and their layout and adds the following:
-* Automatically launches applications that are not running in the layout.
-* Automatically unminimizes windows in the layout.
 * Allows for functions that are called when the layout is applied and unapplied.
 * Creates a set of hs.window.filter subscriptions for windows in the